Cosmological Inflation in N-Dimensional Gaussian Random Fields with Algorithmic Data Compression: Introduction

 \subsection{Power Spectra}

-Various observable quantities can be extracted from the trajectory, such as the power spectra of adiabatic curvature (matter) fluctuations $\mathscr{P}_S$ and tensor fluctuations $\mathscr{P}_T$, and the non-Gaussianity of the CMB \cite{price}.
+Various observable quantities can be extracted from the trajectory, such as the power spectra of adiabatic curvature (scalar) fluctuations $\mathscr{P}_S$, tensor fluctuations $\mathscr{P}_T$, isocurvature fluctuations $\mathscr{P}_{\rm{iso}}$ and the non-Gaussianity of the CMB \citep{price}.
 In this paper, we will focus on the power spectra.